kzkmr/darcys-git/public_html/shop/wp-content/plugins/snow-monkey-forms/readme.txt

 Yes!
 You can use the Snow Monkey Forms with any theme, but we recommend using our <a href="https://snow-monkey.2inc.org/" target="_blank">Snow Monkey</a> theme for the best presentation.

 == Changelog ==

+= 3.1.2 =
+* Fixed a bug that intended values were not sent when hooked to `snow_monkey_forms/control/attributes`.

+= 3.1.1 =
+* Update sass-basis@17.0.0

+= 3.1.0 =
+* Add filter hook `snow_monkey_forms/administrator_mailer/headers`.
+* Add filter hook `snow_monkey_forms/auto_reply_mailer/headers`.
+* Add filter hook `snow_monkey_forms/mailer/headers`.
+* Add autocomplete setting to text, textarea, select, url and tel.

+= 3.0.1 =
+* Fixed a bug in select boxes, radio buttons, and checkboxes that if there is a space before or after an option, the item will not be selected/checked even if it is selected and sent.
+* Fixed a bug that sometimes caused the progress tracker numbers to shift.

 = 3.0.0 =
 * Requires WordPress 5.9 or later.